YaleSTC/reservations/browsing-the-catalog-cp.md

 permalink: /user-doc/browsing-the-catalog-cp/
 ---

-Finally, if you are in an equipment office with the physical piece of equipment, locating it in Reservations is as simple as scanning (or typing) its serial number/barcode into the search bar.
+If you're in an equipment office with the physical piece of equipment, locating it in Reservations is as simple as scanning (or typing) its serial number/barcode into the search bar.

 ![Search]({{ site.url }}/reservations/images/barcode.png)